willothy/nvim-cokeline/README.md

   -- unique prefix and the second one will have `baz/`. unique_prefix = 'string',

+  -- The letter that is displayed when picking a buffer to either focus or -- close it. pick_letter = 'char',

   -- This needs the `kyazdani42/nvim-web-devicons` plugin to be installed. devicon = {
     -- An icon representing the buffer's filetype.